-More travel chaos as queues build up at Dover ahead of Easter weekend
+Another Easter of chaos begins with queues at Dover and French strikes

 Ferries

-There were already queues of around 90 minutes from Dover, the main departure point by sea to Continental Europe, on Thursday morning, as Britons began their journeys.
+There were already queues of around 90 minutes from Dover, the main departure point by sea to Continental Europe, on Thursday morning, as Britons began their journeys – though waits eased later in the afternoon.

 P&O Ferries told travellers to allow extra time for journeys.